chain-ml/council-writing-assistant/docs/4_controller.md

         Your task is to combine one or more article outlines into a single one written in markdown format.

         # Instructions
-        Read the CHAT HISTORY and POSSIBLE OUTLINES.
-Then respond with a single article outline that best matches what is being requested in the CHAT HISTORY.
+        Read the CHAT HISTORY, EXISTING OUTLINE, and POSSIBLE OUTLINES.
+Then respond with a single article outline that best combines the POSSIBLE OUTLINES.

         ## CONVERSATION HISTORY
         $conversation_history

+        ## EXISTING OUTLINE
+        $existing_outline

         ## POSSIBLE OUTLINES
         $possible_outlines

         ## OUTLINE
+        ```markdown
         """)

-        if len(outlines) > 1:
+        if len(outlines) > 0:
             messages = [
                 LLMMessage.system_message(system_prompt),
                 LLMMessage.user_message(
                     main_prompt_template.substitute(
                         conversation_history=conversation_history,
-                        possible_outlines = outlines
+                        existing_outline=self._outline,
+                        possible_outlines=outlines
                     )
                 ),
             ]